helsinova/ehwe/src/doc/manpage.md

 Usage: `flash_init_cal <fpga_size> <vctcxo_trim> [<output_file>]`

-Create and write a new calibration data region to the currently opened device, or to a file.
+Create and write a new calibration data region to the currently opened adapter, or to a file.
 Be sure to back up calibration data prior to running this command.
 (See the `flash_backup` command.)

  * `<fpga_size>`

-    Either 40 or 115, depending on the device model.
+    Either 40 or 115, depending on the adapter model.

  * `<vctcxo_trim>`